mwarnsley/video-converter/README.md

 ### Getting started

+Install all of the dependencies

 `npm install`

-Start dev server:
+In one terminal window Start dev server:

 `npm start`

-In a new terminal window:
+In another terminal window to run the electron app:

 `npm run electron`